 ARS is a gun control advocacy group founded by former Rep. Gabby Giffords in 2013 and backed by anti-gun financier Michael Bloomberg.

 Although Mrs. Morrisey is not listed as one of the individuals at the firm directly lobbying for ARS, firm personnel stated in a 2014 Hill profile piece that “everybody helps with every client,” regardless of which lobbyist is officially handling a client’s account.

 “We all complement each other with the relationships we have on the Hill.
 Nobody knows everybody,” said David Jones, a Democratic campaign operative and original Capitol Counsel partner.
 “Everybody helps with every client, if needed.”

 A major gun control lobby was not the only interest group Capitol Counsel represented.
-It also lobbied for Planned Parenthood on legislation that would defund the organization and prohibit taxpayer-funded abortions, The West Virginia Gazette reported.
+It also lobbied for Planned Parenthood on legislation that would defund the organization and prohibit taxpayer-funded abortions, The Charleston Gazette Mail reported.